MLB Odds: Seven Red Sox Prop Bets Worth Considering In 2021 Season

 Xander Bogaerts +3000 to lead Majors in hits (PointsBet)

 Bogaerts rapped out 190 hits in 2019 and has finished just shy of 200 three times in his career.
-He’ll need to break through the 200 mark to be the hits leader, but if you believe in his ceiling, this is a pretty decent bet at 30-to-1 for your money.
+He’ll need to break through the 200 mark to be the hits leader, but if you believe in his ceiling, this is a pretty decent bet for your money at 30-to-1.

 Xander Bogaerts +6000 to win AL MVP (Westgate SuperBook)